Pufferfish Privacy: An Information-Theoretic Study

 \section{Abstract}

 Pufferfish privacy (PP) is a generalization of differential privacy (DP), that offers flexibility in specifying sensitive information and integrates domain knowledge into the privacy definition.
-Inspired by the illuminating equivalent formulation of DP in terms of mutual information due to Cuff and Yu, this work explores PP through the lens of information theory.
-We provide an information-theoretic formulation of PP, termed mutual information PP (MI-PP), in terms of the conditional mutual information between the mechanism and the secret, given the public information.
-We show that MI-PP is implied by the regular PP and characterize conditions under which the reverse implication is also true, recovering the DP information-theoretic equivalence result as a special case.
-We establish convexity, composability, and post-processing properties for MI-PP mechanisms and derive noise levels for the Gaussian and Laplace mechanisms.
-The obtained mechanisms are applicable under relaxed assumptions and provide improved noise levels in some regimes, compared to classic, sensitivity-based approaches.
-Lastly, applications of MI-PP to auditing privacy frameworks, statistical inference tasks, and algorithm stability are explored.
+Inspired by the illuminating formulation of DP in terms of mutual information due to Cuff and Yu, this work explores PP through the lens of information theory.
+We provide an information-theoretic formulation of PP, termed mutual information PP (MI PP), in terms of the conditional mutual information between the mechanism and the secret, given the public information.
+We show that MI PP is implied by the regular PP and characterize conditions under which the reverse implication is also true, recovering the relationship between DP and its information-theoretic variant as a special case.
+We establish convexity, composability, and post-processing properties for MI PP mechanisms and derive noise levels for the Gaussian and Laplace mechanisms.
+The obtained mechanisms are applicable under relaxed assumptions and provide improved noise levels in some regimes.
+Lastly, applications to auditing privacy frameworks, statistical inference tasks, and algorithm stability are explored.